-Furthermore and pursuant to section 2(1) of the Law 22(I)/2016 ('law'), which transposes EU Bank Recovery and Resolution Directive 2014/59/EC ('BRRD'), the Central Bank of Cyprus ('CBC') acting as the National Resolution Authority for all credit institution, as well as Cyprus Investment Firms (CIFs) and as such it is responsible for drafting of resolution plans of the aforementioned entities.
-For the purpose of preparation and implementation of the resolution plans, the Company was requested by CBC to provide the information specified under Annex I of the Regulation 2018/1624 ('CIR') for the first time in early 2021 (for the year 2020).
+The Central Bank of Cyprus ('CBC') acting as the National Resolution Authority for all credit institutions and Cyprus Investment Firms (CIFs) pursuant to 22(I)/2016 is responsible for drafting of resolution plans of the aforementioned entities.
+For the purpose of preparation and implementation of the resolution plans, the Company was requested by CBC to submit the information set out in Annex I of the Regulation 2018/1624 ('CIR'), by 30 April each year with reference date 31st December of the previous year.